FAQs

 Can non-binary, transgender or gender-expansive people have an abortion?

-Abortion care is not just for cis women.
-Transgender, non-binary, and gender-expansive people who were assigned female or intersex at birth can experience pregnancy and can decide to have an abortion.
+Abortion care isn't just for cis women.
+Transgender, non-binary, and gender-expansive people who were assigned female or intersex at birth might experience pregnancy and can decide to have an abortion.

 -